The Financing Journey Through the Scaling Phases

 The Series A is the first round at which most African ventures encounter institutional venture capital with structured governance requirements.
 In the African context, this round typically ranges from $3 to $10 million for most sectors, with fintech raising somewhat more.
 The Partech 2024 report shows Series A average ticket sizes declining 18 percent in 2024 - a year in which the correction period's full force was felt at the institutional level.
 The 2025 Partech report shows meaningful recovery: Series A average round sizes up 21 percent year-on-year, with investor participation at Series A up 7 percent.
 The recovery in pricing has not been accompanied by a relaxation of governance requirements - if anything those have tightened, reflecting what DFIs have learned from the correction period's failure cohort.

 The investor composition at Series A has structurally shifted.
-Reviewing the most active Series A investors across the Partech 2024 report - BII, DEG, DFC, IFC, and Proparco are all among the six most active investors at venture stage - and Launch Base Africa's March 2026 analysis of early-year deal activity confirms the structural picture: every Series A recorded in the first two months of 2026 involved at least one DFI or state-backed investor.
+Reviewing the most active Series A investors across the Partech 2024 report - BII, DEG, DFC, IFC, Proparco, and AAIC are the six most active investors in African tech debt per Partech 2024, while the most active equity investors at venture stage are a different set led by Acumen, AfricInvest, Norrsken22, Partech Africa, Ventures Platform, and Visa.
+Launch Base Africa's 2026 analysis of early-year deal activity confirms the structural picture: every Series A recorded in the first two months of 2026 involved at least one DFI or state-backed investor.
 Commercial venture funds from North America and Europe - which led Series A rounds in 2020 and 2021 - have largely retreated, leaving a market dominated by African-dedicated funds and DFI co-investors.
 Understanding what DFIs require is therefore not a supplementary consideration for Series A preparation.
 It is the central preparation task.

-Three requirements are materially more demanding than Silicon Valley benchmarks would suggest, and founders who encounter them at term sheet stage rather than in advance lose time and sometimes lose investors entirely.
+Three operational requirements at Series A are materially more demanding than Silicon Valley benchmarks would suggest, and founders who encounter them at term sheet stage rather than in advance lose time and sometimes lose investors entirely.

-• Board formalisation: most institutional African investors at Series A now require a minimum of three board members, at least one genuinely independent, with agreed information rights and protective provisions - as a condition of closing, not a post-close recommendation.
-The board structure must exist before the final close.
+Board formalisation: most institutional African investors at Series A now expect a minimum of three board members, at least one genuinely independent, with agreed information rights and protective provisions - typically as a condition of closing, not a post-close recommendation.
+The substantive treatment of board governance restructure as a scaling-decision inflection point - anchored in Hermalin and Weisbach on boards as endogenous institutions, the King IV Code, and the Financial Reporting Council of Nigeria's Corporate Governance Code2018 - sits in The Scaling Decision Log Decision 3.

-• Regulatory compliance documentation: for fintech in particular, the compliance documentation requirements imposed by Series A investors are substantially more extensive than the venture's prior interactions with regulators have required.
-The IFC's 2023 Corporate Governance Toolkit for SMEs identifies poor record-keeping, tax non-compliance, and unclear shareholder arrangements as the top deterrents for global VC and DFI investors - and the OECD finds that SMEs with strong internal controls and transparent ownership structures are three times more likely to attract equity investors.
+Regulatory compliance documentation: for fintech in particular, the compliance documentation requirements imposed by Series A investors are substantially more extensive than the venture's prior interactions with regulators have required.
+The IFC's Corporate Governance Toolkit for SMEs identifies poor record-keeping, tax non-compliance, and unclear shareholder arrangements as the top deterrents for global VC and DFI investors.

 A founder who managed seed dilution well - two rounds of institutional seed at 15 percent total dilution, plus a modest ESOP pool - and who raises Series A at 20 percent dilution should own approximately 55 to 60 percent of the company post-Series A. A founder who accepted early accelerator equity carelessly may own 35 to 40 percent by the same point.
 The difference is not cosmetic: it determines whether there is enough remaining equity to incentivise the management team at Series B, whether a DFI investor can find an acceptable entry point, and whether an exit generates meaningful founder returns.